jacqizee/BetterCred/README.md

             status.HTTP_202_ACCEPTED
         )
 ```

 #### Adding Card to Wallet

 Users can add or delete cards from their wallets.
-I handled this by creating a view for requests to a unique endpoint `/profile/<int:pk>/wallet`, which handled both POST and DELETE requests.
+To handle this on the back-end, I created a view for requests to a unique endpoint `/profile/<int:pk>/wallet` that passed in the unique id of the specific credit card, then handled either POST and DELETE requests.

 ```
 # POST - add card to user wallet